cube3power/atsd/portals/selecting-series.md

 ## Controlling Displayed Series

 The `series-limit = int` setting enables limiting the number of possible series returned by the database for wildcard queries.
-Since the limit is applied to an unsorted list of matched series, the results may vary between requests, which makes the setting useful when exploring the dataset to prevent the widgets from loading too many series into browser memory.
+Since the limit is applied to matched series before sorting, the results may vary between requests, which makes the setting useful when exploring the dataset to prevent the widgets from loading too many series into browser memory.

 ```ls